Skip to main content

 Frequently Asked Questions

-FIRST STATE BANK OF PURDY has a Bank Health Score of A (81/100).
+First State Bank of Purdy has a Bank Health Score of A (81/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 11.56%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST STATE BANK OF PURDY holds $229M in total assets and $206M in total deposits.
-It is located in PURDY, MISSOURI (FDIC Certificate #16162).
+First State Bank of Purdy holds $229M in total assets and $206M in total deposits.
+It is headquartered in Purdy, Missouri (FDIC Certificate #16162).

-FIRST STATE BANK OF PURDY has a Tier 1 capital ratio of 11.56%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.28%, and the return on assets is 1.49%.
+First State Bank of Purdy has a Tier 1 capital ratio of 11.56%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.28%, and the return on assets is 1.49%.

 Yes.
-FIRST STATE BANK OF PURDY is FDIC-insured (Certificate #16162).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First State Bank of Purdy is FDIC-insured (Certificate #16162).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: